Want to see where you will be studying? Explore the campus in our virtual map, or plan a visit and experience it yourself using the interactive app.

 16 February 16.00 - 17.00

-Do you want to know what it’s like to study the Gravitation, Astro-, and Particle Physics track in the Physics and Astronomy programme at the University of Amsterdam?
-Student Siim and associate professor Els de Wolf will tell you what makes the programme unique.
+Do you want to know what it’s like to study the Ecology and Evolution track in the Biological Sciences programme at the University of Amsterdam?
+Students Daphne and Lars and professor Astrid Groot will tell you what makes the programme unique and about your career prospects after this Master’s.

-The entry requirements and the application procedure for this Master’s programme depends on whether you have completed your prior education in the Netherlands or abroad.
+The entry requirements and the application procedure for this Master’s track depend on whether you have completed your prior education in the Netherlands or abroad.

 The application process and the deadline depend on whether you have completed your prior education in the Netherlands or abroad.
 We strongly recommend to start the application procedure at least a week before the deadline.
 Getting all your documents ready and going through the process will take several days.